romm0109/repository-indexer/README.md

 - **Indexer**: Fetches files from GitLab, chunks them, and stores embeddings.
 - **Search**: Queries the vector store and returns relevant code snippets.
+- **Query Refinement**: Optionally expands search queries using an LLM to improve recall.
 - **Reranker**: Improves search results using a reranking model.

 ## Architecture